Generating High Dimensional User-Specific Wireless Channels using Diffusion Models: Visualization and Evaluation

 \section{Visualization and Evaluation}

-Before we apply dataset augmentation, we first analyze the learned channels both qualitatively and quantitatively.
+In this section, we evaluate the proposed dataset augmentation method through both qualitative visualization and quantitative analysis.
+We conduct two experiments:

+\textbf{Experiment In‑Distribution (Exp ID):} Both the training and test datasets are collected from a 100\,m radius centered at the base station (BS).

+\textbf{Experiment Out‑of‑Distribution (Exp OOD):} The training set is collected from a 100\,m radius, while the test set is collected from a donut-shaped region spanning 100\,m to 200\,m, to evaluate generalization under mismatched train/test distributions.

+Fig.~\ref{fig:twoexp} visualizes the two experiment settings.
 Section \ref{Simulation Setup} describes the simulation environment.
-In Section \ref{Visualizations of the generated channel}, the generated channel is visualized, demonstrating that our method produces accurate estimates when UE positions are given as conditional input.
+In Section \ref{Visualizations}, the generated channel is visualized, demonstrating that our method produces accurate estimates when UE positions are given as conditional input.
+Finally, Section~\ref{Beam selection} quantitatively analyzes the index of the maximum beam and shows that our cDDIM method provides a good approximation of the ground truth channel—even when there are no nearby users in the training dataset.